 The point of all this is to be yourself.
 Build your company in a way that matches where you’re comfortable.
 Finally, drop preconceived ideas about factories being lowbrow, or consultancies being prestigious.
 There are plenty of good (and horrible) examples of both.

-As always, if you’d like help sorting through all this, we offer a Strategy Review that covers this and more.
+As always, if you’d like help sorting through all this, we offer an Agency Assessment that covers this and more.